Follow this step-by-step approach to selecting the right workbench for all your needs.

-There’s one overriding consideration that will affect just about every aspect of your workbench purchasing decision: what type of work will be performed there?
-The answer to this question will factor into all the considerations that follow, affecting everything from the size of the workbench to the surface material, to storage requirements, to ergonomic considerations.
+What type of work will be performed at the workbenches?
+The answer to this question will factor into all the considerations that follow, affecting everything from the size of the workbench to the surface material, storage requirements, and ergonomic considerations.

-For example, say you’re in the business of assembling and maintaining cell phones, and you need to furnish a workspace for your repair technicians.
-You want a small workbench, perhaps one that is height-adjustable to bring the detailed repair job up close to the technician’s eyes.
-Along these lines, you’ll need an excellent lighting accessory.
-You’ll likely also need bins above the worksurface to provide direct access to small parts, and an articulating arm that can hold assembly guidelines or diagrams.
-And depending on the flow of your repair operations, you might want to consider a material transfer worksurface, or even a conveyor workstation, both of which can cost-effectively expedite material handling.
+For example, if you’re in the business of assembling and maintaining cell phones and you need to furnish a workspace for your repair technicians, you probably want a small, adjustable-height workbench to bring the detailed repair job up close to the technician’s eyes.
+Along these lines, you’ll need excellent workbench and workstation accessories.
+You’ll likely also need lighting and bins above the worksurface to provide direct access to small parts and an articulating arm that can hold assembly guidelines or diagrams.
+Depending on the flow of your repair operations, you might also want to consider a material transfer worksurface or conveyor workstation, both of which can cost-effectively expedite material handling.

-Or maybe you’re working in a pharmaceutical lab, where the things to consider might be completely different.
+Consider a completely different scenario, like working in a pharmaceutical lab.
 Now the material that your worksurface is made of becomes a more important decision.
-Depending on the liquids and solids you’re handling, you might want either a stainless steel or epoxy resin chemical-resistant worksurface to ensure long-lasting durable use (just as an electronics lab might require an ESD worksurface).
+Depending on the liquids and solids you’re handling, you might want either a stainless steel or epoxy resin chemical-resistant worksurface to ensure long-lasting, durable use (just as an electronics lab might require an ESD worksurface).
 If your lab is in a clean room environment, your workstation will need to meet certain NSF standards.
 You might also need to store a combination of small beakers and instruments with large testing equipment requiring a variety of storage solutions both above and below the worksurface.

 The size of your workbench is determined by a number of factors.
 First, how much space is available in the work environment (how big a footprint)?
 With today’s modular workbenches making maximum use of cubic volume, you may not need as big a workbench as you think.
 Next, how much worksurface area does your application demand, both in terms of width (left to right) and depth (front to back).
 Does the entire worksurface need to be within easy arm’s reach (by, say, an assembly technician)?
 Will you be working with large equipment or parts?
 If so, you may not only need a larger worksurface, but might also need to factor in the weight-bearing capacity of your workbench.

 Finally consider transforming your workbenches into mobile workbenches.
-Easily accomplished with mobility-enhancing accessories, mobile workbenches can provide for easy, smooth-rolling relocation, accommodating both day-to-day and future changes as well as easing cleaning activities.
+Easily accomplished with mobility-enhancing accessories, mobile workbenches can provide smooth-rolling relocation to accommodate both day-to-day and future changes, as well as easing cleaning activities.

 There are plenty of options for storage, both above and below the worksurface, so with careful planning you should be able to get a workstation that exactly addresses your storage needs with little or no wasted space.